3DXSTAT™ ESD-Safe PEKK 3D Filament

 PEKK (PolyEtherKetoneKetone) is one of the highest-performance polymers in world.
 Developed in partnership with Arkema - a leading supplier of ultra-performance materials.

 Aerospace-Grade Performance.
-This compound was created for extreme the most demanding applications where tightly controlled electrical properties, static dissipation, thermal, mechanical, and chemical resistance properties are required.
+This filament was created for the most demanding applications where tightly controlled static dissipation, thermal properties, mechanical performance, low outgassing, and chemical resistance properties are required.

 - Substantially easier to print than PEEK